lackhand/princess/genre/orders.md

 ---
 layout: navpage
 title: The Elemental Orders of Alembic
-section: "2.1.2"
+section: "2.3"
 ---

-Alchemical Knights also believed -- and named their military orders after -- the Alchemical Metals (roll 1d, or choose):
+Alchemical Knights believed -- and named their military orders after -- the Alchemical Metals (roll 1d, or choose):

 | _Roll_ | Order   | Nickname | Element(s) |
 |--------|---------|----------|------------|